Skip to main content

 );

-Here each new value for members.organization_id is passed to the current_user_is_member_of function, meaning that (depending on the other filters used in the query) we may be calling the current_user_is_member_of function for every unique organization_id in the database.
-And that's the best case, at worst PostgreSQL may call the function for every row.
+This function is security definer so it cannot be inlined; thus each new value for members.organization_id requires the current_user_is_member_of function to be executed independently, meaning that (depending on the other filters used in the query) we may be calling the current_user_is_member_of function for every unique organization_id in the database.
+And that’s the best case, at worst PostgreSQL may invoke the overhead of the function call for every row.
 Ouch!

 Instead, we should ensure that functions called in RLS policies never accept a row value as argument.
 We can do this by restructuring the logic: